onap/policy-parent/docs/apex/APEX-Developer-Guide.rst

    .. container:: paragraph

-      The APEX utilities project provides means to versioning an application automatically towards the APEX version it is written for.
+      The APEX utilities project provides a means to version an application automatically towards the APEX version for which it is written.
 This is realized by generating a file called ``app-version.txt`` that includes the Maven project version.
 This file is then automatically deployed in the folder ``etc`` of a full APEX distribution.
-The CLI Parser here provides a mthod to access this version for an application.
+The CLI Parser here provides a method to access this version for an application.

    .. container:: paragraph